How to Pick the Right Walking Shoes for Miles of Comfort

 - Wear the same moisture-wicking socks you’ll wear when walking to try on your shoes.

-Prioritising Your Walking Needs
+Prioritizing Your Walking Needs

 No single pair of walking shoes will be right for every trek.
 Do you value comfort above all else, or is it more important to have a shoe that performs well over long distances?
 What kind of terrain are you most likely to encounter on your walks?
-And finally, how important is the shoe's design and colour when considering adding a pair to your wardrobe?
+And finally, how important is the shoe’s design and color when considering adding a pair to your wardrobe?

-Maybe you walk a few miles every morning before work or take long, meandering walks with a friend, partner or four-legged companion.
+Maybe you walk a few miles every morning before work or take long, meandering walks with a friend, partner, or four-legged companion.
 You want cushioning and comfort, and you want it from the first step.

 Look for shoes with Nike React cushioning, which is both soft and responsive.
 And select a pair with a comfortable upper as well.
-A Nike Flyknit upper will support you in the areas you need it most, while providing flexibility, breathability and a sock-like feel.
+A Nike Flyknit upper will support you in the areas you need it most, while providing flexibility, breathability, and a sock-like feel.

 If you log serious miles (sometimes at a serious pace), you want an efficient performance shoe.
 Choose a pair that’s supportive and stable and has lightweight foam cushioning to absorb shock.
 Nike ZoomX foam will give you the greatest possible energy return, so you can go the distance.

-You're not afraid of dirt and want traction to tackle the trails.
+You’re not afraid of dirt and want traction to tackle the trails.
 You always opt to be outside and like to see mud on your soles.
-If that sounds like you, snag a pair of trail running shoes with an upper that protects your feet from rocks and debris, a midsole that cushions and stabilises and an outsole with sufficient traction to handle rugged terrain.
+If that sounds like you, snag a pair of trail running shoes with an upper that protects your feet from rocks and debris, a midsole that cushions and stabilizes and an outsole with sufficient traction to handle rugged terrain.
 Nike trail running shoes provide both durable protection and ventilation, so your feet can breathe as you explore the scenery.

 DESIGN AND MATERIALS